luckxiang/cordova-plugin-serial-port/README.md

  3. write serial data and wait response

 # how to use
-1. mv libs to platforms/android
-2. add the plugins to your project
+1. add the plugins to your project 'ionic cordova plugins add ./cordova-plugin-serial-port'
-3. change the read protocol in ReadDataThread class
+2. change the read protocol in ReadDataThread class
-4. then you can use HEX string to send or recive frame data.
+3. then you can use HEX string to send or recive frame data.

 # ts example:
 ```